eliamue/foundations-prep-april-2021/4-thursday/number-tester.md

         ```js
         import isEven from '../is-even.js';
         ```
-    1. Add a test i for "is even"
+    1. Add a test for "is even"
     1. Use Arrange, Act, Assert to create a _failing_ test (verify in qunit test runner)
-    1. Implement the isEven functionality ([see docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder_()) ) and make sure test passes.
+    1. Implement the isEven functionality ([see docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder) ) and make sure test passes.
     1. Add another test i for "is odd" and make sure it passes

 Read your code and make any improvements.